Coffee is good for you.

 For you coffee nerds, you can expect a balanced, very clean flavor with a smooth, rich medium body.
 You’ll notice hints of sweet apple, marzipan, and baking spices.
 As the cup cools, a nice dark chocolate character emerges.

-After it passes the taste test, the coffee is packaged and sealed in nitrogen-flushed bags to prevent oxygen from harming the delicate oils and nutrients in our beans.
+Finally, Kion Clean Coffee is packaged and sealed in nitrogen-flushed bags to prevent oxygen from harming the delicate oils and nutrients in our beans.

 The result is a consistently delicious, clean coffee shipped right to your doorstep.
-Talk about it feeling like Christmas morning!

 As you can see, there are a number of reasons to ditch the dirt water known as conventional coffee and opt for a more conscious cup.